fastify/fastify-oauth2/README.md

 });
 ```

-- `revokeToken(Token, tokenType, params, callback)`: A function that use for remove the current access_token or refresh_token.
+- `revokeToken(Token, tokenType, params, callback)`: A function to revoke the current access_token or refresh_token on the authorization server.
 If the callback is not passed it will return a promise.
-The callback call or promise resolution returns an `void`
+The callback call or promise resolution returns `void`

 E.g. For `name: 'customOauth2'`, the helpers `getAccessTokenFromAuthorizationCodeFlow` and `getNewAccessTokenUsingRefreshToken` will become accessible like this: